jamie--stewart/linkedin-reply/README.md

 Hi Jane,

 Thanks for reaching out with the offer.
-Right now I'm very happy in my role at TravelNest and am not looking for a move.
+Right now I'm very happy in my role at ACME.
+Org  and am not looking for a move.

 Hope you find someone suitable.